bart6114/scheduleR/README.md

 ### v0.0.9

 - Inviting users depended on the ability to send emails (hence have access to a mail server).
-Quick fix: if there is an error in sending the account details to the users the username and __initial__ password will be shown on the server-side console.
+Quick fix: if there is an error in sending the account details to the user the username and __initial__ password will be printed on the server-side console.

 ### v0.0.8